lcx366/STARQUERY/README.md

         - sc_name: Name of the starcatalog.
         - center: Center pointing in format of [ra_c,dec_c] in [deg]
         - df: Dataframe of the stars
-        - max_control_points: Number of stars in the dataframe
+        - max_num: Number of stars in the dataframe
         - radec: Celestial coordinates of stars
     Methods:
         - pixel_xy: Calculate the pixel coordinates of stars in a sky area.